#AskTDS: "What makes TDS different?"

 TDS is the only not-for-profit provider, meaning that any surplus profit can be invested into continued improvements in customer service levels.

-TDS’ not-for-profit model has allowed us to invest in discovering and closing gaps in customer service.
-For example, the scheme introduced “Bulk Upload of Deposits” for TDS Custodial members to allow agents to add details of multiple deposits simultaneously.
+The not-for-profit model has allowed us to invest in helping our customers to ‘hassle free;’ tenancy deposit protection.
+For example, the scheme introduced “Bulk Upload of Deposits” for TDS Custodial members to allow letting agent memmbers to add details of multiple deposits simultaneously.
 This feature was regularly requested by users of our Custodial scheme and is just one of the many improvements we have made to create a more streamlined and efficient service.